k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ```
 *Using the Microsoft Windows PowerShell*

 You must use the Linux file system to hold the Studio directory if using Microsoft Windows.
-Please review to Step 2's *Using Microsoft Windows" section for details.
+Please review to Step 2's "Using Microsoft Windows" section for details.

 ```bash
 cp -r blueprints\Docker\ Studio